simco50/CBT-Presentation/CBT_Presentation.md

 <video src="Resources/renders/hq/UpdateFlow_MeshShader.mp4">

 note: Not so long ago, GPU vendors have introduced so called mesh shaders.
 For the unfamiliar, these fancy new hipster shaders replace vertex shaders, geometry shaders and tessellation shaders including the fixed function input assembler.
 It allows you to implement it yourself using a compute shader-style interface.
 So instead of doing subdivision and rendering separately, you can implement the subdivision in an amplification shader and from within that shader, you can dispatch mesh shaders on the GPU to form triangles.
 Another advantage of mesh shaders is that they can produce extra triangles and remove triangles similar to geometry shaders without any of the downsides.
 This allows you to further subdivide each triangle from the CBT in even more triangles.
 In my implementation, I divide each triangle into 128 more triangles.
 The advantage of being able to remove triangles is that you can perform per triangle frustum culling to further reduce rendering cost.
+That is technically also possible with a geometry shader but I found that to be much less efficient being twice as costly.

 ---